NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

 ## Lab Objectives

-Understand how to create and deploy a Form Recognizer custom model in Azure, train data, and configure Azure AI Search.
-Gain skills in building custom model pipelines and streamlining document data extraction.
-By the end of this lab, you will be able to:
+In this lab, you will complete the following tasks:

 * Task 1: Creating a Form Recognizer Resource
 * Task 2: Train and Label data